What is Firebase Cloud Messaging (FCM)?

 Challenge: Token Management Complexity

-Large applications may struggle to manage millions of tokens.
+Large apps may need to track millions of tokens.
+That can get hard to manage.

 Solution: